 You might have noticed the speaker with the American accent, US evangelicals see their work as an export business; certainly, Brian is getting support from foreign agents.
 Some US evangelicals certainly have no problem with the idea of Christian theocracy; indeed many desire it.
 And certainly, it is central to the theology of Dominionist Christians.

 Peter Harrison opened noting the heroic courage and forthright determination of Malala Yousufzai and her continuing defence of education for Pakistan's girls and young women.
 Peter also noted the effect of teaching girls that they must be subordinate to men.
 Not only does this happen in the predominantly Islamic cultures, it also happens in schools with connections or programmes provided by fundamentalist Christian groups.

-On the home groundWe saw the photo of a girl in the "timeout corner", not being punished ostensibly, but she was opted out of religious instruction.
+On the home groundWe saw the photo of a girl in the "timeout corner", not being punished ostensibly, but she was opted out of this religious instruction by her father.

-This separation and lack of meaningful activity contributes to religious discrimination.
-This is further amplified in cases when participating children interrogate opted out children for their non belief in God on the play playground.
-In other cases participant children became distressed upon learning that their families do not believe what they have been taught in these classes, fearing the eternal punishment per christian doctrine concerning hell given to them in the religious instruction.
+This separation and lack of meaningful activity contribute to bullying and religious discrimination.
+This is further amplified in cases when participating children interrogate opted out children for their nonbelief in the god presented on the play playground.
+The targeted children may have been brought up with a different notion of the divine, or none - all driven by profound convictions of their parents.
+In other cases participant children became distressed upon learning that their families do not believe what they have been taught in these classes, fearing the eternal punishment per Christian doctrine concerning hell was given to them in the religious instruction.

 It is the view of the Secular Education Network that religion if it is taught should be taught without bias and at an appropriate age.
 However what we are seeing is overwhelmingly Christian education for children aged 6-8 years, and perhaps younger.